 Edge refinement is key for top-notch DTF prints.
 Photoshop has many tools and filters to help.
 From simple Gaussian Blur to advanced Surface Blur, these can smooth out edges and enhance your transfers.

-Your DTF print quality can be significantly improved by properly using these Photoshop filters.
-It’s important to know when and how to use them.
+Using these Photoshop filters the right way can really make your DTF prints look cleaner and more detailed.
+Knowing when and how to use these tools is essential for creating polished, professional edits.
 You will enhance your DTF prints and become more adept at fine-tuning edges with practice.

 But edge refinement isn’t just about filters.
 It’s also about setting up your workspace and choosing the right tools.
 By following these steps and using the right tools, you can get DTF prints with sharp, clean edges.